jsailo/about/pages/mydoc/mydoc_tags.md

 To prevent tags from getting out of control and inconsistent, first make sure the tag appears in the \_data/tags.yml file.
 If it's not there, the tag you add to a page won't be read.
 I added this check just to make sure I'm using the same tags consistently and not adding new tags that don't have tag archive pages.

-{% include note.html content="In contrast to WordPress, with Jekyll to get tags on pages you have to build out the functionality for tags so that clicking a tag name shows you all pages with that tag.
-Tags in Jekyll are much more manual." %}
+{% include note.html content="In contrast to WordPress, with Writarium to get tags on pages you have to build out the functionality for tags so that clicking a tag name shows you all pages with that tag.
+Tags in Writarium are much more manual." %}

 Additionally, you must create a tag archive page similar to the other pages named tag_{tagname}.html folder.
 This theme doesn't auto-create tag archive pages.